Opposition to the Russian Orthodox Church during the Russian Civil War: Persecution of the Church during the Civil War

+Examples

-In the Don region in February 1918 the Reds were killing every priest they could find.
+In the Don region in February 1918, the Reds were killing every priest they could find.
 An 80-year-old monk-priest named Amvrosi was beaten with rifle butts before being killed.
 A priest named Dimitri was brought to a cemetery and undressed, but when he tried to cross himself before being killed, a soldier chopped off his right arm.
 An old priest who tried to stop the execution of a peasant was beaten and cut to pieces with swords.
 In the Holy Saviour Monastery, Red soldiers arrested and killed the 75-year-old abbot by scalping him and beheading him.
 In the Kherson province a priest was crucified.
 In a Kuban Cossack village an eighty-year-old priest was forced to wear women's clothing, brought to the village square and ordered to dance; when he refused, he was hanged.

 In the Kuban Cossack village of Plotavy, Fr Yakov Vladimirov was targeted by the Cheka for his popularity.
 They executed him along with wife and one of his sons (he had two sons, but they killed a different child in place of that son by mistake).

 Bishop Hermogenes (Dolganyov) of Tobolsk, was killed along with other detainees on 16 June 1918 by drowning.
 He had organized a religious procession the day after the Tsar had come through Tobolsk on their way to Ekaterinburg (April 28), in which he blessed the royal family.
 He was arrested the following week and the Soviets promised to release him for 10,000 roubles, and later 100,000 roubles.
 When the ransom was collected and submitted, the delegation of notables and clergy that had delivered it were arrested as well (and later executed).
 Germogen was reportedly taken on a river steamer, rocks were attached to his head and he was thrown into the water.

-In Voronezh, seven nuns who had prayed for a White victory were reportedly boiled in a cauldron of tar.

 Archbishop Joachim of Nizhni Novgorod was murdered by red forces who hanged him head down on the iconostasis above the central 'Royal Doors'.
 The clergy in the Crimea suffered terribly: one priest named Ugliansky was killed by Red forces on grounds that he used green ribbons instead of red ribbons on the church icon lamps.
 Churches in Simferopol, Feodosia and other parts of the Crimea were desecrated and their clergy were brutally murdered.